 3 DAYS FROM $899

-Thrill to the perfect balance of grand scenery and authentic Americana as you embark on the ultimate American experience.
-We’ve combined the awe-inspiring canyons and parks of Canyonlands of the Southwest with the monuments and in-depth Yellowstone tour of Wild West Adventure: Yellowstone, Grand Teton, & U.S. Monuments for one unforgettable North American adventure.
-Follow in the footsteps of the pioneers before you as you traverse stunning canyonlands, explore treasured U.S. National Parks, embark on a spectacular float trip along the Shoshone River, and more!
+Embark on the ultimate American experience alongside your family, and revel in the perfect balance of grand scenery and authentic Americana, too!
+We’ve combined the awe-inspiring canyons and parks of Canyonlands of the American Southwest with the monuments and in-depth Yellowstone tour of Wild West Adventure: Yellowstone, Grand Teton, & U.S. Monuments for one unforgettable North American adventure.
+Your family will follow in the footsteps of those intrepid pioneers as you trek stunning canyonlands, explore numerous U.S. National Parks, embark on a spectacular float trip along the Shoshone River, and even attend the longest-running professional rodeo in Cody, Wyoming — the rodeo capital of the world!

-With an easy Saturday-to-Saturday itinerary, America’s Majestic National Parks, Canyonlands & Monuments is perfect for traveling alone, with your spouse or favorite travel partner, or with the entire family.
-We've designed a selection of sightseeing adventures and excursions sure to inspire your grandchildren, nieces, nephews, and children for years to come.
+With an easy Saturday-to-Saturday itinerary, America’s Majestic National Parks, Canyonlands & Monuments is perfect for families, traveling with a spouse or favorite travel partner, and even traveling alone!
+We've curated these sightseeing adventures and excursions to inspire your grandchildren, nieces, nephews, and children for years to come.
 What’s more, solo travelers will find limited free Single Supplements on every departure.
 Join us on this action-packed itinerary sure to bring the courageous spirit of the Old West to life for travelers of all ages.

 Depart home for Scottsdale, by way of Phoenix

-Arrive in Scottsdale today to begin your tour of America’s canyon lands.
+Arrive in Scottsdale today to begin your family adventure through the American West and its canyonlands.
 You’ll be greeted by a Vantage representative, who will assist with the transfer to your hotel.
 Enjoy the hotel’s glorious natural setting and generous on-site amenities — or explore Scottsdale on your own — during an afternoon at leisure.
-This evening, join your Adventure Leader and fellow travelers for a Welcome Reception and dinner briefing at the hotel.
+Kids and adults alike will love the on-site pool!
+This evening, join your Adventure Leader and fellow families for a Welcome Reception and dinner briefing at the hotel.

 Explore mystic Sedona by trolley